m0ru/bak/03_01_hevner.md

 In comparison, Hevner et al describe **design science** as concerned with problem solving and construction with the background that doing so leads to understanding the addressed "wicked" problem[^fn:wicked].
 It diffentiates itself from **routine design** by addressing problems without existing best-practices/requisite knowledge and solves them unique/innovative ways, or improves efficiency.
 By doing so, new knowledge is contributed to the foundations and methodolgies.
 Design-science usually also produces prototypes instead of full-grown systems.

-[^fn:wicked]: Here, "wicked" problems (Brooks 1987, 1996; Rittel, Webber 1984) are defined as those with unstable requirements, ill-defined environmental contexts, complex interactions among subcomponents of problem and solution, an inherent flexibility to change design processes and artifacts and a critical dependence on human cognitive abilities (e.g. creativity) and social abilities (e.g. teamwork) for effective solutions.
+[^fn:wicked]: Here, "wicked" problems are defined by Hevner et al as those with "unstable requirements, ill-defined environmental contexts, complex interactions among subcomponents of problem and solution, an inherent flexibility to change design processes and artifacts and a critical dependence on human cognitive abilities (e.g. creativity) and social abilities (e.g. teamwork) for effective solutions".
+The term was first used by @ChurchmanGuesteditorialWicked1967a and defined by @RittelDilemmasgeneraltheory1973 (with a set of criteria that are somewhat different in detail).
+Hevner et al cite also cite @BrooksNoSilverBullet1987 and -@BrooksComputerScientistToolsmith1996.

 <!-- TODO replace references to wicked problems with glossary entry -->